 Spread the love!

 Every dog breed carries a distinct set of genetic advantages and health risk factors.
-The most common diseases found in mixed breeds, as well as problems that can affect all breeds, both mixed and pure, are listed below.
-Hopefully, your dog will not face these problems.
-However, early detection and preventive healthcare can make all the difference in helping your dog live a longer, happier life.
+The following are the most common diseases found in the Toy and Miniature Poodle breeds.
+Hopefully, your toy or miniature poodle will not face these problems.
+However, early detection and preventive healthcare can make all the difference in helping your dog live a longer, happier life (see breed-related disease descriptions below).

 Puppy (birth to 1 year)